uvulpos/gitea-runner-images/README.md

 Currently, we have not chosen to build the image ourselves, as [catthehacker/docker_images](https://github.com/catthehacker/docker_images) has done an excellent job of this.
 We don't need to reinvent the wheel.

-So, we build images from `catthehacker/ubuntu:*` or `node:*`, then install additional packages if needed for act_runner to work.
+Images are built from `catthehacker/ubuntu:*` or `node:*`.
+Additional packages will be installed if they are needed by `act_runner`.

 ## Images

-We provide three kinds of images, "default", "slim" and "full".
+Here are three types of images: "default", "slim", and "full".

 ### Default images